All Is Not Vanity: The rise of literary self-publishing.

 29 August 2012 1:21PM

 Here’s the problem.
-The Guardian, The New York Times Book Review, et al., can be and are just as corrupt as Amazon, in various ways, through the advertising dollars of publishers, scratching one another’s industry backs, sharing and promoting only the commonly shared points of view, and so forth.
+The Guardian, The New York Times Book Review, et al., can be and are just as corrupt as some on Amazon, in various ways, through the advertising dollars of publishers, scratching one another’s industry backs, sharing and promoting only the commonly shared points of view, and so forth.
 Any sophisticated reader knows the filtering worldview, if you will, of TLS, The New York Review of Books, The Boston Review, The Nation, The National Review, and the list goes on endlessly.
 Each has their NARROW little view and conceptions, precluding anything that’s different, is the truth of it.

 Put it another way, as this author of The Guardian article does, “The book reviewers are chosen by commissioning editors, they don’t choose themselves, and their judgments….”
 Then what are they good for?
 They’re bought and paid for hacks and deceivers just like Todd Rutherford’s on AMAZON!!!
 They’re NOT “independent.”
 Editors who imagine they are the enlightened gatekeepers of civilization deceive themselves and their readers.
 The Post-Gutenberg Revolution is about opening up beyond that kind of thing.